Understanding the Ukraine Permission Extension (UPE) Scheme

 After You Apply

-You can prove your ongoing rights to work, rent, or access benefits via the View and Prove Service .
+You can prove your ongoing rights to work, rent, or access benefits via the View and Prove Service.

-What You’ll Receive
+What You Will Receive

 If approved:

-You’ll receive an updated eVisa valid for 18 months (or longer under new extensions).
+You will receive an updated eVisa valid for 18 months (or longer under new extensions).

 You can work, study, rent, and access public benefits during this period.